aelam/AdiumQWeibo/README.md

 Function details
 ---
-* Follow someone, you can add contact by his username,just like you add a MSN contact
+* *Follow someone*, you can add contact by his username,just like you add a MSN contact
-* Unfollow someone, just right click from the contact list, then you know how to do the next
+* *Unfollow someone*, just right click from the contact list, then you know how to do the next
-* Timeline, it will load tweets of the people you've followed
+* *Timeline*, it will load tweets of the people you've followed
-* Private Message, chat with someone as Private message, but if the person doesn't follow you, you won't chat with him/her
+* *Private Message*, chat with someone as Private message, but if the person doesn't follow you, you won't chat with him/her
-* Update your icon
+* *Update your icon*

 To build